The (LiM) Raspberry Pi cluster (Pringles) tray25 Dec 2022

 Another improvement for the next iteration of the Pi Tray was that it was only designed with mounting holes for the LiM cluster board.
 So another guy, Sergiy L., on Upwork helped me design the next iteration of the Pi Tray.
 This time I had it designed it to fit on a standard 3D printer surface (220mmx220mmx250mm) as well as it should have mounting options for not only the LiM cluster board but also a Raspberry Pi 4B.

 |Pi Tray v2 drawing||Pi Tray v2 3 levels drawing|

-Here are some pictures of the the Pi Tray v2 printed, with a LiM cluster board and Rasperry Pi 4B mounted:
+Here are some pictures of the Pi Tray v2 printed, with a LiM cluster board and a Raspberry Pi 4B mounted:

-I will post pictured of the final v3 of the Pi Tray as well as the complete eight node cluster mounted on the modular trays when complete.
+I will post pictures of the final v3 of the Pi Tray as well as the complete eight node cluster mounted on the modular trays when complete.